 About the Host School

 Ningbo Zhenhai High School has 2,000 students on roll aged 16 to 19 years old.
-It is the best school in the district and therefore students need to be academically strong in order to be admitted.
+It is one of the top schools in the city and therefore students need to be academically strong in order to be admitted.
 As a result, students are focused and work oriented and this has helped to develop a culture where academic excellence has predominated.

 The history of Zhenhai High School can be traced back to 1732, when a school of Confucian teaching was founded on the site.
 Zhenhai High School was formally established as a modern high school in 1911 (the year of the Xinhai Revolution) by a local businessman.